lewisl9029/rfcs/text/0000-anonymous-components.md

 Regardless of whether or not this RFC gets accepted, I'd like for the React team to see this RFC as a cautionary tale on how _relying on static analysis can act as an enormous point of friction, and dramatically limit the scope and feasibility of userland experimentation and innovation_, which has been an integral part of how React has evolved to this point.

 Hooks itself evolved from and improved upon userland solutions to similar problems (HoCs and render props).
-But in my view, the fact that it practically demands to be used in conjunction with a linter rule (and eventually a more elaborate compiler) to maintain correctness and ergonomics is a fundamental design flaw that future evolutions of the API should attempt to eliminate, and something that other future APIs should not attempt to emulate.
+But in my view, the fact that it practically demands to be used in conjunction with a linter rule (and eventually a more elaborate compiler) to maintain correctness and ergonomics is a fundamental design flaw that future evolutions of the API should attempt to eliminate, and not something to double down on.

 If the React team values maximizing the degrees of freedom for those of us in userland to experiment, and eventually see those experiments gain mass adoption and inspire further innovation, I would love to see a shift in focus towards designing runtime APIs that are inherently ergonomic and promote correct usage, without requiring the aid of static analysis.